Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Introduction

-As mentioned before, extracting the edge information directly from the observed low-light image turns into unsatisfying results.
-Note that deep learning-based methods have revealed prominent performance in image processing.
-We wondering if the deep learning-based methods can help us to improve the results of the variational Retinex model.
-Typically, the edge $G$ of an image $S$ can be found by

-where $S_x = \frac{\nabla_x S}{\sqrt{1+\left|\nabla S\right|^2}}$, $S_y = \frac{\nabla_y S}{\sqrt{1+\left|\nabla S\right|^2}}$, and $\mbox{div}(\cdot)$ denotes the divergence operation.
-However, when it comes to low-light images, as shown in Fig. \ref{Fig1} (b), the edge information is unsatisfied.
-Note that the authors in \cite{fang2020soft} applied the deep learning-based module to generate an edge prediction network to help the image super-resolution task.
-With such edge prediction network, the edge information of the low-resolution image can be extracted easily.
-A similar idea was used in \cite{fang2020multilevel} and \cite{fang2020learning} for image denoising and in \cite{yang2023fast} for MRI reconstruction.

-Inspired by these works, we aim to explore the deep edge prediction network to extract the edge feature from the low-light image and integrate the learned edge prior to the Retinex model.
+Inspired by these works, we aim to explore the deep edge prediction network to directly extract the edge feature from the low-light image and integrate the learned edge extractor into the Retinex model.
 For simplicity, we will focus on the Retinex model in the logarithmic domain.
 To solve our low-light image enhancement model, we propose a novel inertial Bregman alternating linearized minimization algorithm.
 The details of the proposed algorithm will be introduced in Section \ref{sec:alg}.
 For a clear perception, we summarize the essential comparison aspects in Table \ref{tab:table}.
-The contributions of the proposed low-light image enhancement scheme can be summarized as follows. \begin{itemize} \item We propose an edge-guided prior for low-light image enhancement, where the latent fine edge information can be exacted directly from the observed low-light image. \item With the help of the latent edge information, we integrate the proposed edge-guided prior to the Retinex model in the logarithmic domain for low-light image enhancement. \item To solve the proposed model, an effective inertial Bregman alternating linearized minimization algorithm is proposed.
+The contributions of the proposed low-light image enhancement scheme can be summarized as follows. \begin{itemize} \item We propose an edge extractor for low-light image enhancement, where the latent fine edge structure can be exacted directly from the observed low-light image. \item With the help of the latent edge structure, we integrate the proposed edge extractor into the Retinex model in the logarithmic domain for low-light image enhancement. \item To solve the proposed model, an effective inertial Bregman alternating linearized minimization algorithm is proposed.
 Besides, we establish the convergence properties of the proposed algorithm. \item To illustrate the robustness and superiority of the proposed scheme over several state-of-the-art methods, experiments in real-world low-light data are conducted. \end{itemize}